Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

 ## Advanced Moving and Pitfalls

 Let’s start off nice and simple.
-You just inherited a C project that uses the sacrilegious camelCase naming convension for its files:
+You just inherited a C project that uses the sacrilegious camelCase naming convention for its files:

 ```
 $ ls